 Is there an example from your daily life where you practice what you preach?

-For more information, please visit www.mariamalotherapy.com or www.mariamalopsychedelictherapy.com
+For more information, please visit www.mariamalotherapy.com and www.mariamalopsychedelictherapy.com.

 Short Term (Solution-focused, etc.)